grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 As you can see, our application produces a result of 21 for the multiplication of 3 by 7.
 This is correct, so we assume the application has passed the test.

-Now, what if the application also performed addition, subtraction, division, calculus etc.?
+Now, what if the application also performed addition, subtraction, division, calculus, etc.?
 How many times would we have to invoke the application manually to make sure every operation works correctly?
 Wouldn't that be time-consuming?
 But wait, we are programmers, right?
 So we can write programs to do the testing for us!
-For example, here is a source code of a program that uses the Multiplication class, but in a slightly different way then the original application:
+For example, here is a source code of a program that uses the Multiplication class, but in a slightly different way than the original application:

 ```csharp
 public static void Main(string[] args)